openhab/openhab1-addons/bundles/binding/org.openhab.binding.velux/README.md

 - Velux bridges cannot be returned to version one of the firmware after being upgraded to version two.
 - Firmware updates are currently provided at [Velux download area](https://updates2.velux.com/).

+## How to run it under openHAB2?

+Use the Karaf console to install the openHAB1 compatibility layer with `feature:install openhab-runtime-compat1x`.
+Create the basic configuration of the service i.e. with a file `services/velux.cfg`, define the items within i.e. `items/velux.items` and finally generate a UI within i.e. `sitemap/default.sitemap`.

 ## Unknown Velux devices